gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 ` MYSQL_PORT=$(kubectl get svc --namespace default mysql -o jsonpath='{.spec.ports[0].nodePort}') `

-MYSQL_HOST variable has the ip which we need to provide our web-application so that it can connect to the database.
+MYSQL_HOST variable has the IP which we need to provide our web-application so that it can connect to the database.

 MYSQL_PORT variable has the port number which we need to pass to our web-application.